globaltravelreport/global-travel-report/content/articles/1-pakistan-airspace-closure-what-aussies-need-to-know.md

 imageLink: 'https://unsplash.com'
 slug: 1-pakistan-airspace-closure-what-aussies-need-to-know
 metaTitle: '''1.
 Pakistan Airspace Closure: What Aussies Need to Know'''
-metaDescription: "  As an Australian looking to explore the vibrant cultures, breathtaking landscapes, and historical marvels of the Indian subcontinent, the recent closu..."
+metaDescription: '  As an Australian looking to explore the vibrant cultures, breathtaking landscapes, and historical marvels of the Indian subcontinent, the recent closu...'
 keywords: ''
 originalTitle: 'Pakistan Airspace Closure: What Aussies Need to Know'
 categories: '[]'